josejalvarezm/cv-ai-agent/gcp-blog/03-multi-cloud-security.md

 - ✓ How GitHub Secrets secure multi-cloud credentials in CI/CD pipelines
 - ✓ How Firestore security rules and DynamoDB policies control data access
 - ✓ How encryption protects data at-rest and in-transit across three clouds
+- ✓ How security headers protect web applications
+- ✓ How to implement rate limiting and DDoS protection

 ---